csu-hmc/perturbed-data-paper/first-review-response.rst

 subject's hair.
-Ideally, we'd have shaved the subjects' hair and attached the markers directly to the skin but we felt this was unnecessary because our research motivations are primarily driven with by the need to discover control mechanisms.
+Ideally, we'd have shaved the subjects' hair and attached the markers directly to the skin but we felt this was unnecessary because our research motivations are primarily driven with by the need to discover control mechanisms for gait.
 The methods we intended to use for data analyses did not take into account head orientation.
 So we decided to collect the head marker data but sacrifice accuracy and place them on a securely fitting baseball cap.
 This has been noted in the paper, see: